sheikhazad/Chcken_Eggs_Solution_By_Singleton_DP/README.md

 What's the solution?

-B] Always Passed case: Solution by Singleton Design Pattern.
-   Here, no global variable is created but replaced by Singleton objects.
+B] Always Passed case: Solution by Singleton Design Pattern ==> See all PassedXXX.hpp/cpp files Here, no global variable is created but replaced by Singleton objects.

   1) As in A].1) Flow is same but PassedMain.cpp use singleton object of PassedEgg instead of global variable